Janowicz sparkles on red-letter day for Poland

 Janowicz, who a year ago had to qualify for Wimbledon and went on to reach the third round in his maiden slam, is an animated character on court - a welcome change to the poker-faced demeanour of some players higher up the rankings.

-He smouldered his way through the first two sets, losing the first before cranking up the power to edge the second with an emphatic 7-1 tiebreak.

-During the tight second set dominated by serve, Janowicz branded the sensor "useless" after being made to take one seismic first serve again.
+During a tight second set dominated by serve Janowicz branded the net-cord sensor "useless" after being made to take one seismic first serve again.

-He then took exception to Melzer's support team who greeted their man's winners with loud shouts of "Jawohl" - sarcastically congratulating the Austrian with the same response.
+He then took exception to Melzer's support team who greeted their man's winners with loud shout of "Jawohl" - sarcastically congratulating the Austrian with the same response.

 Later he described the Court 12 surface as "unplayable" after a few tumbles and some quizzical looks during the match.

-Despite the histrionics, Janowicz played spectacular tennis, mixing crunching groundstrokes with dabbed drop shots that appear to defy gravity while all the time softening up opponents with a serve that has topped the speed charts at 140mph in this tournament.
+Despite the histrionics, Janowicz played spectacular tennis, mixing crunching groundstrokes with dabbed drop shots that appear to defy gravity while all the time softening up opponent's with a serve that has topped the speed charts at 140mph so far during the tournament.

-He is prone to losses of concentration, though, as he showed when breaking serve in the fourth set, only to hand it back in the next game - prompting some eye-balling and fist-pumping from the wily Melzer.
+He is prone to losses of concentration, though, as he showed when leading breaking in a testosterone-fuelled fourth set, only to hand it back in the next game - prompting some eye-balling and fist-pumping from the wily Melzer.

 When Janowicz got the break in the fifth he did not falter and closed out the match before collapsing to the court and kneeling with his head pressed against the grass.

-He is getting quite a taste for the All England Club lawns and with Kubot up next, the capital's sizeable Polish population will be heading to south west London on Wednesday for one of the most unlikely quarter-finals imaginable.
+He is getting quite a taste for the All England Club lawns and with Kubot up next, London's sizeable Polish population will be heading to south west London on Wednesday for one of the most unlikely quarter-finals imaginable.

 WELLINGTON Off-spinner Jeetan Patel's ability to turn the ball away from lefthanded batsmen has earned him a recall to New Zealand's squad for the first test against South Africa next week.